shuoyang129/Distrbution-based-Frame-Supervised-LDAL/README.md

 - pyyaml
 - tqdm

-You can also run the following command to prepare the conda environmnet.
+You can also run the following commands to prepare the conda environmnet.
 ```
 # preparing environment
 bash conda.sh